Randy William Bass

 - Born March 13, 1954 in Lawton, OK USA

-Randy Bass was a great power hitter everywhere he played - except in Major League Baseball.
-He played six seasons in major league ball, ten in the minors and six in Japan.
+Randy Bass was a great power hitter everywhere he played - except Major League Baseball.
+He played parts of six seasons in the bigs, ten in the minors and six in Japan.

 Majors and more minors